HMV: Canada (1986–2017, 2024–present)

 By January 2017, the company had $39 million in debt, after running at a loss since 2014.
 Hilco Capital stated that financial difficulties, combined with decreasing sales, meant the current situation was not sustainable.
 On 27 January 2017, HUK 10 Ltd., the shell company owned by Hilco employee, business partner of Nick Williams, and owner of HMV UK, Paul McGowan sued HMV Canada in the Ontario Superior Court.
 They were successful, and Hilco Capital announced plans to close all HMV Canada locations by 30 April 2017.
 HMV Canada locations held clear-out sales of their remaining inventory.
 The flagship shop on Yonge Street in Toronto closed on 14 April 2017.

 In February 2017, Ontario-based chain Sunrise Records bought the leases of 70 of HMV Canada locations in an effort to convert into Sunrise Records locations, and invited 1,340 former HMV Canada employees to apply for 700 positions.
 HMV Canada's flagship location on Yonge Street in Toronto was one of the several locations that were not part of the deal, and remained vacant.
 Its head office was located in Etobicoke.

 On 5 February 2019, Sunrise Records subsequently announced its intent to buy HMV UK out of administration from Hilco Capital for an undisclosed amount, with the possibility of HMV Canada's revival being considered.

 In February 2024, Toys "R" Us Canada (also owned by Sunrise Records owner Doug Putman) announced that it would begin to introduce HMV-branded store-within-a-store departments at its locations, carrying music, home video, and various pop-culture collectibles.
 The retailer also returned to online trading.
+In February 2026, Toys "R" Us Canada filed for creditor protection after engaging in over $120 million of debt, with a significant number of stores closed.
+As of September 2026, there are only four Toys "R" Us locations remaining, all of which feature HMV concessions.